cfrear/GithubUserLookup-WinForms/README.md

 - Ensure you consider valid input.
 Also consider what happens if the user cannot be found or if they don't have any repositories.
 - Unit tests MUST be included.

-I thought this was an interesting task and so have rebuilt what I had previously done, using tech that feels more relevant to this role.
+I thought this was an interesting task, so I decided to rebuild what I had previously done, using tech that is better suited to this role.
-I have also expended upon the original task brief and added some additional features that I feel could demonstrate the sort of skills and understanding that would be relevant to the role.
+I have also expanded upon the original task brief and added some additional features that I feel could demonstrate the sort of skills and understanding that would be relevant to the role.

 This application assumes that the host machine has 2 other applications installed: